nerves-project/nerves-project.github.io/watch/index.md

 ---

+## Enhanced Embedded Systems with Nerves
+Justin Schneck presents at ElixirConfEU 2016, giving a detailed description of how to use Nerves with the new Mix integration to build robust firmware in Elixir, including a UI leveraging a Phoenix back-end also running on the device. [slides](http://s3.amazonaws.com/erlang-conferences-production/media/files/000/000/089/original/NervesRevolution.pdf)

+<iframe width="420" height="315" src="https://www.youtube.com/embed/118-g0ODfgg"
+frameborder="0" allowfullscreen></iframe>

+---

 ## Nerves - Getting Started, and the Road Ahead
 Garth Hitchens presents at Elixir Daze 2016, giving a detailed update his previous talk, **Embedded Elixir in Action**.
 He describes the current state of the platform, libraries, and tooling around Nerves.